acoppes/acoppes/site/_drafts/draft-endofyear-2025.markdown

 A year ago the game had around 1.3k wishlists and now it has 3k.
 Some key moments were when I had the first [Threads "hit" post](https://www.threads.com/@ariel_coppes/post/DG9QtsgRdqk), starting the private Playtest and then the Demo.
 I didn't participate in any Steam Next Fest yet, I am saving that for when the Demo is the best possible, closer to the release.

-In marketing terms, I did a low effort of showing some Gifs and Videos on Twitter, Bluesky, Threads and Tumblr.
-From time to time I try again Reddit with different luck (I recently had a good post there).
-I started also to put videos in Youtube Shorts, TikTok and Instagram and even though they didn't do bad, I still don't have a good call to action there so the conversion to wishlists was really low.

-For the next year the idea is to start participating in more events now that I have a public Demo, and also start contacting content creators to try to catch some interest with time.
+For the next year the idea is to start participating in more steam events now that I have a public Demo, and also start contacting content creators to try to catch some interest with time.
+I also plan to improve posting consistency.

 <div align="center">
 <iframe src="https://store.steampowered.com/widget/4028800/?utm_source=personalpage&utm_campaign=announcement" frameborder="0" width="646" height="190"></iframe>